 Hippocrate of Kos (c.
 460 – c.
 370 BC), a physician of ancient Greece’s Classical era, is considered to be the Father of Medicine.
 Hippocrates surprisingly suggested rather contemporary remedies for obesity, namely those of diet and exercise.

 In addition to recognizing that disease is not caused by supernatural forces, Hippocrates invented clinical medicine and what we know today as the doctor-patient relationship.

 He was the first who believed that diseases are caused naturally and not by the gods.

-The ancient physician also believed that a good diet could have medicinal qualities, placing great importance on what a patient eats or what foods he should avoid.
+The ancient physician also believed that a good diet could have medicinal qualities, placing great importance on what types of foods a patient consumes or avoids.

-He often used lifestyle modifications such as diet and exercise to treat diseases such as diabetes — part of what is today called lifestyle medicine.
+He often used lifestyle modifications, such as diet and exercise, to treat diseases, including diabetes—part of what is today called lifestyle medicine.

 Hippocrates on obesity in ancient Greece

 Hippocrates had placed special emphasis on the issue of obesity, as in ancient Greece, a person’s weight was considered to be the result of a lazy lifestyle.

 Hippocrates was aware that several sudden deaths were associated with obesity.
 “Dieting which causes excessive loss of weight, as well as the feeding-up of an emaciated person, is beset with difficulties,” he wrote.

 The Greek physician also advised his patients to adopt a more active life and exercise more.
 He is quoted as saying that “Walking is man’s best medicine.”